-4. The amounts reported in the column of "Principal Amount" should be net of specific provisions for all items in Division A and items 1 to 9c of Division B, but gross of specific provisions for items 10a to 16 in Division B. For items 10a to 16 in Division B, specific provisions should be deducted from the credit equivalent amount and the resulting figure should be reported in the column of "Credit Equivalent Amount".
+4. The amounts reported in the column of "Principal Amount" should be net of specific provisions for all items in Division A and items 1 to 9c of Division B, but gross of specific provisions for items 10a to 17 in Division B, specific provisions should be deducted from the credit equivalent amount (CEA) and the resulting figure should be reported in the column of "Credit Equivalent Amount".

 - 5. "Principal Amount after CRM" means the reported "Principal Amount" adjusted for the capital effect of recognized credit risk mitigation (CRM).
-The latter refers to techniques the reporting institution may use to mitigate credit risk, hence reduce the capital requirement of a credit exposure.
-Four types of CRM techniques, viz., collateral, netting, guarantees and credit derivatives, are recognized for this purpose provided that they satisfy the relevant operational requirements and conditions set out in the definition of "valid bilateral netting agreement" in section 2(1), or sections 77, 79, 80, 98 or 99 of the Rules, as the case requires.
+The latter refers to techniques the reporting institution may use to mitigate credit risk and hence reduce the capital requirement of a credit exposure.
+Four types of CRM techniques, viz., collateral, netting, guarantees and credit derivative contracts, are recognized for this purpose provided that they satisfy the relevant operational requirements set out in sections 2(1) (definition of "valid bilateral netting agreement"), 77, 79, 80, 98 or 99 of the BCR, as the case requires.
 For the avoidance of doubt, guarantees issued by other offices of the reporting institution are not regarded as recognized CRM.
 See Section C for capital treatment and reporting arrangement. - 6.
 Double counting of exposures arising from the same contract or transaction should be avoided.
-For example, only the undrawn portion of a loan commitment should be reported as an off-balance sheet exposure under item 9a, b or c of Division B while the actual amount which has been lent out should be reported as an on-balance sheet exposure under the relevant class of Division A. Trade-related contingencies such as trust receipts and shipping guarantees for which the exposures have already been reported as letters of credit issued or loans against import bills etc. should not be reported under item 3 of Division B. - 7.
-In certain cases, credit exposures arising from derivative contracts may already be reflected, in part, on the balance sheet.
-For example, the reporting institution may have recorded current credit exposures to counterparties (i.e. mark-to-market values) under foreign exchange and interest rate related contracts on the balance sheet, typically as either sundry debtors or sundry creditors.
-To avoid double counting, such exposures should be excluded from the on-balance sheet exposures and treated as off-balance sheet exposures for the purposes of this Form. - 8.
-Accruals on an exposure should be classified and weighted in the same way as the exposure.
+For example, only the undrawn portion of a loan commitment should be reported as an off-balance sheet exposure under item 9a, b or c of Division B while the actual amount which has been lent out should be reported as an on-balance sheet exposure under the relevant class in Division A. Trade-related contingencies, such as trust receipts and shipping guarantees, to which the exposures have already been reported as letters of credit issued or loans against import bills etc. should not be reported under item 3 of Division B. - 7.
+In certain cases, credit exposures arising from derivative contracts may already be reflected, in part, on the reporting institution's balance sheet.
+For example, the institution may have recorded current exposures to counterparties under exchange rate and interest rate contracts on its balance sheet, typically as either sundry debtors or sundry creditors.
+To avoid double counting, such exposures should be excluded from on-balance sheet exposures and treated as off-balance sheet exposures for the purposes of this Form. - 8.
+Accruals on an exposure should be classified and risk-weighted in the same way as the exposure.
 Accruals which cannot be so classified should, with the prior consent of the Monetary Authority (MA), be included in Class XI Other exposures which are not past due exposures. - 9.
-Other than those covered by valid bilateral netting agreements, the reporting institution should adopt the "economic substance" approach for capital treatment of repo-style transactions and report them as on-balance sheet exposures in Division A in the following manner: - (a) repos of securities where the reporting institution has sold securities under repo agreements, the securities sold should continue to be treated as assets on the balance sheet of the institution, with regulatory capital provided for the credit exposure to the securities; - (b) reverse repos of securities where the reporting institution has acquired securities under reverse repo agreements, the transaction should be treated as a collateralized lending to the counterparty, providing the securities acquired meet the relevant criteria for qualifying as recognized CRM under the Rules.
+Repo-style transactions, except those covered by valid bilateral netting agreements, should be risk-weighted using the "economic substance" approach and reported as on-balance sheet exposures in Division A in the following manner: - (a) repos of securities where a reporting institution has sold securities under repo agreements, the securities sold should continue to be treated as assets on the balance sheet of the institution, with regulatory capital provided for the credit exposure to the securities; - (b) reverse repos of securities where a reporting institution has acquired securities under reverse repo agreements, the transaction should be treated as a collateralized lending to the counterparty, providing the securities acquired meet the relevant criteria for qualifying as recognized CRM under the BCR.
 Regulatory capital should then be provided for the credit